Stephen Van Evera

 We have seen rogue agents of terror popping up in Sydney, Madrid, Bali and elsewhere.
 You’ve said previously that you think the narrative Al Qaeda is using is that “the last thousand years have seen an unrelenting onslaught inflicted by the Christian world on the Muslims” You go on to mention that some of this aggression is spun quite a bit.
 So how does the U.S go about containing this new zeitgeist of ubiquitous terror that seems to be so evasive and effective?

-Well I think the current level of terror attacks is tolerable, if we were to continue like we have over the last 14 years that would be fine.
-We would have some awful news every 4-5 months, but the total of number of people killed is way smaller than the number of folks that died in our various World Wars.
+Well, I think the current level of terror attacks is tolerable, if we were to continue as we have over the last 14 years that would be fine.
+We would have some awful news every 4-5 months, but the total number of people killed is way smaller than the number of folks that died in our various World Wars.